johanlillja/i2i/README.md

 # <img src="https://github.com/johanlillja/i2i/blob/main/header.png?raw=true" alt="icon" width="100%" height="100%" title="icon">

 Welcome to the development folder for the ion to image (i2i) application and sourcecode.
+Here you will find source code , a precompiled version of the app, and documentation.

 # What is i2i